storonaot/kickcitytest/README.md

-for start project on localhost:
+for start project on localhost:8080

+$ yarn

 $ yarn run dev

-for build project && deploy:

-$ yarn run build

-$ yarn run build deploy